 Can I enable split tunneling with the Edge extension?

 Split tunneling is typically a feature of the desktop app.
 The Edge extension focuses on browser-level protection, so if you need per-application routing, you’ll want to use the desktop app’s split tunneling capabilities.
+How to use microsoft edge vpn 2026

 How do I troubleshoot connection problems in the Edge extension?